VDVde/OJP/docs/README.md

 The generated HTML file requires the file `asciidoc.css` to be in the same directory.
 The above script makes sure it's there.

-On Windows, please refer to the `generate-tables.sh` to figure out the necessary program invocations for your XSLT processor of choice.
+On Windows, please refer to the `generate-tables.sh` to figure out the necessary program invocations.

 ### Inner workings

-`generate-tables.sh` runs `xsltproc` twice.
-First the file `schema-collection.xml` is run against `ojp-to-prepdoc.xsl`.
-This combines all references XSD files to a single intermediate XML files which maps all information into a simplified structure that will make it easier in the second step to generate the final HTML documentation.

-Once, you have the intermediate XML file (`generated/OJP-prep.xml`), you can run that against the `ojp-prep-to-html-with-toc.xsl` stylesheet.
-This will generate the final `index.html` (HTML with table of contents).
-Alternatively, if you don't want the table of contents, you can use the stylesheet `ojp-prep-to-html.xsl`.

-## XML Schema Convention Check

-There is an additional XSLT stylesheet `check-ojp-schemas.xsl` (invoked by `check-ojp-schemas.sh`) that can be used to check whether certain conventions for the design of the XML schemas for OJP have been violated.
+`generate-tables.sh` runs `basex`, which does a direct transformation from XML Schema directly to HTML.
+The code for this is available under the `generate_tables` folder.